 When a dynamical system is fixed to a support (such as a granite or an optical table), its dynamics will couple to the support dynamics.
 This may results in additional modes appearing in the system dynamics, which are difficult to predict and model.
-To prevent this issue, the strategy adopted here is to mount the nano-hexapod on top a suspended table with low frequency suspension modes.
+Two prevent this issue, strategy adopted here is to mount the nano-hexapod on top a suspended table with low frequency suspension modes.

-In this case, the modes of the suspended table were chosen to be at much lower frequency than those of the nano-hexapod such that good decoupling is obtained.
-Another key advantage is that the suspension modes of the table can be easily modeled using Simscape.
-Therefore, the measured dynamics of the nano-hexapod on top of the suspended table can be compared to a Simscape model representing the same experimental conditions.
+In such a case, the modes of the suspended table are chosen to be at much lower frequency than those of the nano-hexapod such that they are well decoupled.
+An other key advantage is that the suspension modes of the suspended table can be easily modelled using Simscape.
+Therefore, the measured dynamics of the nano-hexapod on top of the suspended table can be compared to a simscape model representing the same experimental conditions.
 The model of the Nano-Hexapod can thus be precisely tuned to match the measured dynamics.

-The developed suspended table is described in Section 2.2.
+The developed suspended table is presented in Section 2.2.
 The modal analysis of the table is done in 2.3.
-Finally, the Simscape model representing the suspended table was tuned to match the measured modes (Section 2.4).
+Finally, the Simscape model representing the suspended table is tuned to match the measured modes (Section 2.4).